 There are different types of Trademark filing basis according to different situations.
 Also, each filing basis has its own criteria and requirements.
 Further, it depends upon product usage and international policies.
 So, some general types of Trademark filing basis are as given below.

 It is used when you are using the mark commercially at present.

 The requirements for filing under the ‘Use in Commerce’ basis are the date of first use and proof that you are currently using the mark in the respective country.
 The proof or ‘Specimens of use’ can be in the form of a website page, advertisement or declaration that defines the product/good and shows the trademark.
 Tags, logos, and packaging are also accepted as proof.

 This type of Trademark filing basis is used when you have future plans of using the mark commercially.

-You can file the application on ‘Foreign Registration’ basis if your Trademark is registered at another country.
+You can file the application on a ‘Foreign Registration’ basis if you register your Trademark in another country.
 Therefore, the filing application requires no ‘proof of use’.

-However, a scanned copy of registration certificate from the respective country and a translation approved by the translator are the only required things.
+However, a scanned copy of the registration certificate from the respective country and a translation are the only mandatory requirements.